-3.25 For major applications, a Sustainability Statement based on a sustainability checklist should be submitted at the submission stage.
+3.29 For major applications, a Sustainability Statement based on a sustainability checklist should be submitted at the submission stage.
 Where no Sustainability Statement was submitted at the pre-application stage, it should still be submitted at the submission stage.
-Applicants should note that where a Sustainability Statement is produced only at the submission stage, it will be substantially harder to demonstrate that relevant sustainability measures have been incorporated into the design from the outset, given that by the time an application reaches formal submission stage, considerable work has often already gone into the design of the application stage.
+Applicants should note that where a Sustainability Statement is produced only at the submission stage, it will be substantially harder to demonstrate that relevant sustainability measures have been incorporated into the design from the outset, given that by the time an application reaches formal submission stage.